4-H Volunteers

 Any adult 18+ who can pass a criminal history check and completes required training!
 You are not required to have children in 4-H in order to volunteer.
 We value the diversity of our volunteers and invite volunteers of all backgrounds to apply!

-Accommodations are available for volunteers by request.
+Accommodations are available for volunteers by request to the Extension office.

 Please note: Trip chaperones must be 21+, and volunteers cannot be currently enrolled in high-school.
 Current high-school students who would like to pursue similar positions should enroll in 4-H and become junior leaders.
 Anyone interested in volunteering but under 18 should also enroll in 4-H and pursue student positions.

-What are the roles of a 4-H Volunteer?
+What are the roles of a 4-H volunteer?

 Volunteers must be willing to amplify youth voices, create safe spaces, and support experiential learning programs.
 Beyond these overarching responsibilities, it is up to each volunteer to determine their role!
 Possibilities include: teaching activities, mentoring youth, leading groups, supporting programs, and chaperoning travel.
 If they would like, volunteers can further specialize their roles by choosing program areas to support.
 For more information on program areas, please visit: Projects – Wisconsin 4-H. In order to nurture youth-adult partnerships, it is helpful if volunteers consistently engage in 4-H, but one-time or event-only volunteers are also welcome.
 There will be volunteer opportunities shared on a regular basis, or volunteers can develop their own programs!